James Hinchcliffe

-James Douglas Meredith Hinchcliffe (born December 5, 1986) is a Canadian race car driver and commentator best known for competing in the IndyCar Series.
-Hinchcliffe won six races for Andretti Autosport and Schmidt Peterson Motorsports.
+James Douglas Meredith Hinchcliffe (born December 5, 1986) is a Canadian racing driver.
+He is best known for competing in the IndyCar Series from 2011 until 2021.
+He is also a commentator for IndyCar broadcasts on FOX Sports and occasional Formula One broadcasts on F1TV.

+Hinchcliffe won the 2011 IndyCar Rookie of the Year award driving for Newman/Haas Racing, and six race wins for Andretti Autosport and Schmidt Peterson Motorsports.
 In 2015, his first year driving for Schmidt Peterson, he suffered life-threatening blood loss when he was impaled in a crash when his suspension failed while practicing for the Indianapolis 500.
-He would recover and win the pole position for the following year's race.
-In 2016, he appeared on season 23 of the ABC series Dancing with the Stars, finishing in second place.
-He's often called by his nicknames Hinch and Hinchtown.
+He would recover and win the pole position for the following year's race and finished in seventh position.

+Also, in 2016, he appeared on season 23 of the ABC series Dancing with the Stars, finishing in second place.
+He is often called by his nicknames "Hinch" and "the Mayor of Hinchtown".

 Racing career

 Early racing

-Born in North York and raised in Oakville, Ontario, Hinchcliffe started his career when he received a kart for his 9th birthday and began car racing in 2003, when he finished third in Bridgestone Racing Academy F2000 series.
+Born in North York, Ontario, and raised in Oakville, Ontario, Hinchcliffe started his career when he received a go kart for his ninth birthday and began car racing in 2003, when he finished third in Bridgestone Racing Academy F2000 series.
 Next year, he was top rookie in Formula BMW USA, winning three races.
 In 2005, he raced in the Star Mazda Series, finishing third overall with three wins.
 In 2006 he moved to the Champ Car Atlantic Series with Forsythe Racing.
 He won one race at Portland and scored two other podiums, but was only able to finish 10th in the overall standings.
 Hinchcliffe also provided commentary for the Eurosport coverage of Champ Car events during the 2006 and 2007 seasons.

 A1 Grand Prix

 He then joined A1 Team Canada in A1 Grand Prix.
-He finished eighth in the sprint race and 13th in the feature in his first race at Zandvoort, then had a stunning weekend in Brno.
+He finished eighth in the sprint race and thirteenth in the feature in his first race at Zandvoort, then had a stunning weekend in Brno.
 He scored second in the sprint race at the Czech round and led the feature for the majority of the race, but clashed with eventual winner Alex Yoong which dropped him down to fifth.
-He raced next at the Beijing round, finishing fourth in the sprint race and 10th in the feature race – which he could have won but for a team pitstop strategy error – and then returned after two races out at the New Zealand round, where he finished sixth in both races.
+He raced next at the Beijing round, finishing fourth in the sprint race and tenth in the feature race – which he could have won but for a team pitstop strategy error – and then returned after two races out at the New Zealand round, where he finished sixth in both races.

 Hinchcliffe once again raced in the Champ Car Atlantic Series in 2007, this time with the Sierra Sierra team.
 He finished fourth in points without a win.
 During the season he was also a guest commentator on the international feed for Champ Car races.
 He returned to Forsythe Racing for the 2008 Atlantic Championship season, again finishing fourth in points but this time capturing a win in the second race of the season at Mazda Raceway Laguna Seca.